 Long before the area became a fur trading and gold mining frontier, this was the home of the Nlaka’pamux people.
 You can learn about Indigenous culture and history by visiting Tuckkwiowhum Heritage Village, located just 30 minutes north of Yale in Boston Bar.
 Learn about harvesting, sample traditional fare, and take cultural workshops as you explore the ancient village site.
 (Note: this site is closed for the 2020 season.)

 Ride the Hell’s Gate Airtram—one of the steepest, fully-suspended airtrams on the continent—to gain appreciation for the power of the Fraser River as you glide over the whitewater below.
-Extend your trip in Boston Bar by spending a night at REO River Rafting, who offer riverfront glamping, whitewater rafting, and yoga.

 If you’re looking for a rugged wilderness adventure to break up the trip, visit the alpine meadows, cascading falls, and pristine old-growth forests of Mehatl Creek Provincial Park.
 This is a remote, undeveloped park so outdoor skills and experience are required and you will need to be self-sufficient to explore the park.
 To get there, drive northwest from Boston Bar along the Nahatlatch Forest Service Road.